Skip to main content

 What are the side effects of oral minoxidil?

-As mentioned, oral minoxidil is given at a lower dose for hair loss than for high blood pressure.
+Oral minoxidil is given at a lower dose for hair loss than for high blood pressure.
 At lower doses, you’re less likely to experience side effects.
 However, low-dose oral minoxidil still has some possible side effects to be aware of.
-These includes:
+These may include:

 • Hair growth in other areas of the body